MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-how-use-vat-rate-change-tool.md

 You use the VAT rate change tool to manage changes in the standard rate of VAT.
 You perform VAT and general posting group conversions to change VAT rates and maintain accurate VAT reporting.
 Depending on your setup, the following changes are made:

 * VAT and general posting groups are converted.
-* Changes are implemented in general ledger accounts, customers, suppliers, open documents, journal lines, and so on.
+* Changes are implemented in general ledger accounts, customers, vendors, open documents, journal lines, and so on.

 > [!IMPORTANT]
 > Before you perform VAT rate change conversion, you can test the conversion.
 To do so, follow the steps below, but make sure to clear the **Perform Conversion** and **VAT Rate Change Tool Completed** check boxes.
 During test conversion, the **Converted** field in the **VAT Rate Change Log Entry** table is cleared and the **Converted Date** field in the **VAT Rate Change Log Entry** table is blank.
 After the conversion is complete, choose **VAT Rate Change Log Entries** to view the results of the test conversion.
 Verify each entry before you perform the conversion.
 In particular, verify transactions that use an old VAT rate.